 This cosmopolitan city along the northern Dalmatian Coast boasts gleaming Venetian marble streets, top-notch seafood restaurants, and a vibrant coffee scene.
 Jutting into the sparkling blue waters of the Adriatic, its walled UNESCO-protected Old Town is a treasure trove of Roman remains, fascinating medieval churches, and narrow, atmospheric lanes buzzing with energy.

 These days, however, Zadar’s main draw is its beautiful waterfront promenade, where an award-winning art installation called the Sea Organ uses the ocean waves to create soothing, hypnotic sounds.
-Nearby, Greeting to the Sun – its sunlight-powered companion piece designed by the same Nikola Bašić – puts on a fantastic light show as the night falls.
+Nearby, Greeting to the Sun – its sunlight-powered companion piece designed by Nikola Bašić – puts on a fantastic light show as the night falls.

 Couple these with Zadar’s bustling nightlife, laid-back pace of life, and youthful zeal, as well as easy day trips to sleepy islands and fairytale-like National Parks (Krka and Plitvice Lakes), and you have the kind of place European travel dreams are made of.